This module, comprising of six lessons, or half a term’s work, will focus on Brazil

 Using A City of Two Halves PPT, the lesson continues with a comparison between the rich and poor of Rio de Janeiro.
 Explain to the pupils that they will be focusing on two different areas of Rio: the Rochinha favela and Barra di Tijuca.

-- What is meant by the geographical term: favela?
-(A settlement of often poorly built homes – sometimes called slums - on the outskirts of a city).
+What is meant by the geographical term: favela?
+(A settlement of often poorly built homes – whih have sometimes been called slums - on the outskirts of a city).

 Begin by posing the question:

-- What do you imagine the poor areas of Rio de Janeiro, the Rochinha favela, to be like?
+What do you imagine the Rochinha favela to be like?

-- How do you think this will compare to the rich part of Rio, Barra di Tijuca?
+How do you think this will compare to Barra di Tijuca?

 Following this, show pupils the image of the Rochinha favela (A City of Two Halves PPT).
 Pose the question:

-- Is this how you pictured the poorer parts of the city to look?
+Is this how you pictured the favela to look like?

 Watch the video about life in the Rochinha favela Rio de Janeiro.
 Go to the BBC Bitesize website